-He has been honoured with several awards for his work in theatre and in films such as the Borštnik Award (Slovenian equivalent for the Tony Award), the Dnevnik newspaper award etc.
+He has been honoured with several awards for his work in theatre and in films such as the Borštnik Award (Slovenian equivalent for the Tony Award), Tantadruj Award, the Dnevnik newspaper Award etc.

 He used to be a member of Ljubljana City Theatre ensemble and the Slovene National Theatre in Maribor, but now he works as a freelance artist who wishes to engage in new and bold projects that interest him and that really try to push his acting boundaries and offer him a chance to explore new and exciting areas.